alonsoir/cassandra-park-twitter-scala-app/README.md

 	2) save the tweet json into a mongodb instance, it looks more appropiate to store the full json into mongo...

+	3) update the others main objects provided by the reference-app, ExamineAndTrain.scala and Train.scala to read from Cassandra and Mongo instances and compare the results.

+	4) get fun in the process!